Rachel McKenna: Reception

 The character of Rachel and her story lines have been labelled "spectacular", and iconic, winning Bloomfield numerous fan awards.
 The storyline where Rachel got nits was called "silly" but received acclaim for its coverage of modern-day problems and skill of the writers.
 It was later named as one of the most iconic storylines to feature on the soap.
 The 1995 storylines that saw Rachel marry Nick and nearly kill Rangi whilst drunk, were voted by fans as two of the shows most iconic moments.
 Her catfight with Samara in 2001 has been remembered as a hugely iconic scene.
 In 2002 she was listed as the 9th best character to ever feature on the soap.
 In 2007, Rachel was the character fans wanted to return the most in the Throng Shortland Street fan awards.
 Rachel's 2009 return was praised, winning runner up for "Best thing to happen in 2009" in the Throng Shortland Street Fan Awards.
 However, due to the character's antagonistic characterisation, she was voted runner up for "Character you'd most like to get rid of".
 Her 2009 return was named as the second best ever character return in the soap, in a 2013 list collated by the Shortland Street website.
 In 2010 her relationships were criticised, winning runner up for "Worst Couple" for her relationship with Callum, while her relationship with Chris was also criticised, being labelled "boring" by one fan.
 In 2012, the character was named as one of the standout characters of the show's first 20 years.
 In the Ferndale Talk Best of 2013 awards, Rachel was voted the third favourite character by fans and Bloomfield was voted, "Favourite Actress".
 Rachel and Chris were also runner up for "Favourite Couple", with their decision to have a child together getting runner up for "Most Shocking Plot Twist".
 Episodes airing in May 2013 that saw Rachel and Chris break up saw the show receive some of its highest ratings recorded.
 Rachel's departure in 2016 saw a large response on social media with the actress's Twitter being "flooded" with messages.
 Bloomfield found her final storyline "depressing" but believed it "satisfied" her acting.

+The 2026 return of Rachel was described as "quietly thrilling" by TV Guide editor Frances Morton, noting, "It isn't just a nostalgic treat for long-time fans ...
+Rachel's re-emergence taps into that collective memory.
+In an era of endless choice, the appeal of local soaps lies in their reliability and relevance.
+Welcome back."